fiyazbinhasan/GraphQLCore/README.md

 [`GraphiQL`](https://github.com/graphql/graphiql) (spelled `graphical`) is an in-browser IDE for exploring GraphQL.
 I think it's a must-have tool for any server running behind GraphQL.
 With `GraphiQL` in place, you can easily give yourself or your team an in-depth insight of your API.

 There are setups you have to do first.
 We need some packages installed.
-Following is the `package.json` file,
+Create a `package.json` file and paste the folloing snippet,

     {
       "name": "GraphQLAPI",